Starting up starts here

 Thumb rule for start-ups is outsourcing.
 Let the mundane jobs machine do.
 Automate the process which doesn’t need human efforts.

-A startup definitely doesn’t need in-house janitor person.
+A startup definitely doesn’t need an in-house janitor person.
 To sustain in the race and succeed you need to outsource some activities.
 Freelancers provide you specialization at lower costs which is definitely not avoidable.

 It’s ok to take time in setting up your backend but it will ease your work in the future which helps you in scaling up your business model.